Updated June 14, 2023

 - What is the quality of the data?

-Based on the analysis of the requirements and the SRS document, a detailed study is performed to select the appropriate tools to implement the data integration system.
-There are a lot of tools available in the market and selecting the best tool for your business is the biggest challenge.
-Companies who are new to data integration need to implement a new tool and companies who have already used or using such projects can just extend their existing system.
-Selecting the best tool that suits your business needs will be more effective and will help for future growth and expansion of the business.
+Based on the requirements analysis and the SRS document, a detailed study is performed to select the appropriate tools to implement the data integration system.
+There are a lot of tools available in the market, and selecting the best tool for your business is the biggest challenge.
+Companies that are new to data integration need to implement a new tool, and companies that have already used or used such projects can just extend their existing system.
+Selecting the best tool that suits your business needs will be more effective and will help for the future growth and expansion of the business.

 Testing is an important phase of data.
-A proper testing is needed to make sure that the unified data are complete and correct.
-The IT department and the entire business need to take part in the testing process.
-The different testing methods that can be used are Performance Stress test (PST), Technical Acceptance Testing (TAT) and User Acceptance Testing (UAT ) PST, TAT (Technical Acceptance Testing), UAT (User Acceptance Testing).
+The IT department and the entire business must participate in the testing process.
+The different testing methods that can be used are Performance Stress Test (PST), Technical Acceptance Testing (TAT), and User Acceptance Testing (UAT ), PST, TAT (Technical Acceptance Testing), and UAT (User Acceptance Testing).

-- Manual Integration or Common User Interface – it provides to the users the access to all the source systems or web page interface
+- Manual Integration or Common User Interface -It provides the user’s access to all the source systems or web page interfaces.

-- Application Based Integration – This is used only where there is a limited number of applications.
+- Application-Based Integration – This is used only where a limited number of applications exist.